+One of SEEK’s keystone initiatives is advocating for self-help consumer protection legislation.
 The self-help industry is fractured and unregulated.
-There is no internal licensing body or professional organization to ensure that providers in the industry are operating with basic standards, or to step in when self-help practitioners have harmed customers.
-There is a need for legislative action in order create some level of consumer safety.
+There is no licensing body or professional organization to ensure that providers in the industry are operating with basic standards, or to step in when self-help practitioners have harmed customers.
+We need regulations to create some level of consumer safety and practitioner accountability.

 SEEK has been working with legislators in New York to address these issues and we’ve made great progress.
 We are currently working with Senator Skoufis to pass Bill S1155 and Assemblywoman Levenberg to pass Bill A4166.

 This legislation will be GROUNDBREAKING, as the first of its kind in the US.
 It will provide a roadmap for other states to pass their own self-help consumer protection legislation.